GreatSymphonia/pnp-server/ztp/README.md

 from.
 In our case, the DHCP server is the open source ISC DHCPd and the configuration file is at /etc/dhcp/dhcpd.conf in a Linux developer box.
 The option bootfile-name is also known as option 67 and it specifies the python file ztp.py

-Below is a sample dhcpd.conf and someuseful commands for ISC DHCP server for your use.
+Below is a sample dhcpd.conf and some useful commands for ISC DHCP server for your use.
 ```
     option domain-name "lab_name";
     default-lease-time 600;